 - A form of vehicle windscreen sticker to identify the vehicles of residents holding a permit to park pursuant to a parking scheme and which will exempt vehicles from coupon parking.

-- The hours and days of the week during which coupon parking shall operate (which may be expressed to differ on different parts of a road, and which may apply at all times).
+- The hours and days of the week during which coupon parking shall operate (the hours and days may apply at all times, and may be expressed to differ on different parts of a road).

 - The free period a vehicle may park or remain parked without displaying a coupon or a valid permit.